sparkfabrik/terraform-google-gcp-mysql-db-and-user-creation-helper/README.md

 # Terraform module for creating database and associated user on an existing CloudSQL instance

 This module creates database and users on an existing CloudSQL instance.
-The structure of the input variable is designed so that the database/user ratio is 1:1, so the module not only takes care of creating the database and its user, but also sets permissions on the user so that he or she has access to only the database for which he or she is responsible.
+The structure of the input variable is designed so that the database/user ratio is 1:1, so the module not only takes care of creating the database and its user, but also sets permissions on the user so that it has access to only the database for which it is responsible.

 To enforce permissions, the module executes SQL commands with the mysql cli, which is therefore a prerequisite (it must be present in the filesystem where terraform apply is executed).